 In order to qualify to be a Private Wealth Customer, you need to have at least RM 1,000,000 as assets under management (AUM) at CIMB Bank.

 Maybe you’ve not heard about Maybank as it mainly operates in Malaysia and Southeast Asia.
-Still, it’s the biggest bank in Malaysia with offices in a number of foreign countries like the UK, United States and more.
+Still, it’s the biggest bank in Malaysia with offices in a number of foreign countries like the UK and the US.
 The bank established in 1960.

 The same as it goes with CIMB Bank, Maybank actively promote overseas property loans to locals and permanent resident foreigners in Malaysia.
 Below I’ve included the general conditions that apply.